I show you how to make sangria from scratch in this basic guide so that you can surprise your family and friends.

 - lime or lemon

-For example blueberries, grapes, cranberries, red currant, and strawberries look great but they will only infuse your drink when cut small.
+Consider that some fruits are better used to soak with the wine than others.
+For example, blueberries, grapes, cranberries, red currant, and strawberries look great, but they will only infuse your drink when cut small.

-I like to use apple, orange and lemon slices because these re fruits that I always have at home.
+I like to use apple, orange, and lemon slices because these re fruits that I always have at home.

-But count in some soaking time if you want a truly delicious well-flavored sangria.
+Making sangria is simple and easy.
+But count in some soaking time if you want a truly delicious, well-flavored sangria.

 Step 1